 New ways of stringing words and sentences together come into fashion and vanish again, but the underlying structure simply grows, enriches itself, and expands.

 Enamoured with the idea of language as an entity unto itself, I channeled this into concrete poetry.
 Ant nests accrete from the tiny bits of earth that each worker carries in its mandibles.
 In my program, sculptural forms would be shaped by the dirt clods of language—the letters of our alphabet.

 Each time the program runs, a random set of species are selected, after which the letters of their names sorted by character density (e.g. seal → slea).
 These letters are then mapped to the pixel intensities of images extracted from a search engine query.

-You can look at example output here and here, and the code here.
+You can look at some poems here and here, and find the code here.